Gurparkash-Singh/Taqdeer-Alitura/README.md

 - Login page
 - Forgot password design
 - Product page

-Size chart is a photo should be added to the product images Sizing contains model information
-Add Table to DB for model size information

 # Before Launch
 - Move Homepage to look like the one in the image